rbergenl/_Alpha/docs/BUSINESS.md

     - Click `create account` and enter the project email and country.
     - Follow the link in the registartion email to create a password.

+## App Store

+- Go to [Apple Developer](https://developer.apple.com) website and click on `Account` to create a new one.
+- Fill in your name, country and date of birth.
+- Let LastPass generate a password for you.
+- Set three security questions all with the projectname as answer each suffixed with a number 1, 2 3.
+- Confirm with the receive code in the email and then agree with the terms.

+## Play Store

 ## Creditcard
 With [Revolut](https://www.revolut.com/) you get a free bank account and a virtual creditcard.
 This card can be used to create accounts which require a creditcard (like AWS).
 The Revolut app is connected to your personal data.
 And the card is only used for accounts creation, where actual payment will not occur (like Mailgunner).
     - Install the Revolut app.